powernsx/powernsx.github.io/lb.md

 ```

-The result is a Security Group with 3 Pool Members, a configured algorithm, and a monitor.
+The result is a Pool with 3 Members, a configured algorithm, and a monitor.

-### Defining an Application Profile
+## Defining an Application Profile

 Creating an Application Profile determines what traffic type is interesting for the Load Balancer to listen to on the Virtual Server.